hangxie/parquet-tools/USAGE.md

 1
 ```

 As most JSON processing utilities, the whole JSON file needs to be loaded to memory and is treated as single object, so memory footprint may be significant if you try to load a large JSON file.
+You should use JSONL format if you deal with large amount of data.

 #### Import from JSONL